-- Grants and aids from friendly countries
+- Grants and aid from friendly countries

-Balance of payments deficit of a country can be corrected or corrected by the following measures:
+The balance of payments deficit of a country can be corrected or corrected by the following measures:

-- Foreign exchange control: Foreign exchange control involves the rationing of foreign exchange in order to reduce balance of payment deficit.
+- Foreign exchange control: Foreign exchange control involves the rationing of foreign exchange in order to reduce the balance of payment deficit.

 - Expenditure reduction: This is used in order to cut down domestic demand and reduce imports.

 - Expenditure switching: This involves the manipulation of exchange rates to induce people to patronise locally made goods.

 - Fiscal control: This involves the rising of tariffs (i.e. increase in import duties) in order to reduce the balance of payment deficit.